Spring Garden Revival

 • Fullersburg: Historic area with mature tree canopy, poorly drained Drummer silty clay loam, and decades-old lawns prone to compaction and thick thatch.

-• York Woods: Post-WWII suburb with established Kentucky bluegrass lawns, moderate tree cover, and high maintenance intensity leading to rapid thatch accumulation.
+• York Woods: Post-WWII suburb with established Kentucky bluegrass lawns, moderate tree cover, and high maintenance intensity leading to rapid thatch buildup.

-• Forest Gate: Newer subdivision, minimal tree cover, full sun exposure, and recent construction compaction; less thatch but higher risk of surface runoff.
+• Forest Gate: Newer subdivision with minimal tree cover, full sun exposure, and less thatch but higher risk of compaction from recent development.

 Oak Brook Municipal Ordinances for Landscaping Operations & Equipment Use